S3 method for slrm

 for spatial logistic regression models

-(objects of class "slrm"
+(objects of class "slrm", usually obtained

-from the function slrm
+from the function slrm).

 By default, the algorithm computes the fitted probabilities of the presence of a random point in each pixel, and returns them as an image.

-, the algorithm computes the fitted
+If dataonly=TRUE, the algorithm computes the fitted

 presence probabilities only at the locations of the original data points.